matthijsbrouwer/arduino_api/README.md

 <img align="right" src="../master/images/arduino.jpeg?raw=true">

+Demonstrate the use of an API to

+- Get and set status of components connected to an Arduino board
+- Perform measurements with a sensor connected to the board
-Demonstrate use of an API to get and set status of an Arduino board and enable and adjust a program to also do this automatically.
+- Enable and adjust a program on the board to also do this automatically

-## Setup Arduino
+## Arduino

 Connections: